 However, you may quickly find that the Prime carrot comes with a much larger stick than you anticipated.
 FBA has very detailed and specific requirements for sending them your goods and label products, the sales numbers you need to maintain, customer service requirements, and adherence to Amazon’s inventory storage limits with related costs.

-If you’re looking at the variety of costs or find that Amazon doesn’t make sense for your products — common for heavy items as well as large or bulky goods — then it could be time for an alternative to FBA.
+If you’re looking at the variety of costs or find that Amazon doesn’t make sense for your products — common for heavy items as well as large or bulky goods — then it could be time for shipping alternatives to FBA.
 Not only can you better control and manage costs in many of these cases, but you might also be able to offer speedy shipping to rival Prime on anything you sell on Amazon, your website, social media, and more.

 1. Fulfilled by Merchant